maarytiing/FinalProject_Jeopardy/README.md

 ![](https://media.journalism.berkeley.edu/upload/2020/08/15972095043b8a9c7.jpg)
 ![](https://media.journalism.berkeley.edu/upload/2020/08/15972095380bb7e71.jpg)

-There are over 200 character traits measured for each fictional character and while some are obvious (straight vs. queer, masculine vs. femine) some are aloof and downright entertaining (proletraiat vs. bourgeoisie, philosophical vs, real, spicy vs. mild, etc)
+There are over 200 character traits measured for each fictional character and while some are obvious (straight vs. queer, masculine vs. femine) some are aloof and downright entertaining (proletraiat vs. bourgeoisie, philosophical vs, real, spicy vs. mild, etc.).

-All the data for every Fictional Works and characters was compiled into a zip file that contained a CSV of the raw data and a codebook.
+All the data for every Fictional Works and Characters was compiled into a zip file that contained a CSV of the raw data and a codebook.

 [Here's a link to my data.](https://drive.google.com/file/d/1TjTki1PXDLsQdKwqjRiLyo4X3-ioB6Xc/view?usp=sharing)